This post was contributed by Jared Cornell, Customer and Marketing Specialist at ProProfs.

 Yet, B2B eCommerce isn’t just about selling to end-consumers, but also manufacturers, wholesalers, resellers, 2nd and 3rd tier distributors, and other types of business entities.
 These buyers don’t have time to call vendors, logistics partners, and supply chain professionals.

 Considering that the majority of B2B searches now originate online (desktop, mobile, or voice search), it’s crucial that B2B businesses quickly move to this selling channel.
-The first step is to use a B2B eCommerce platform to move their catalogs online, manage existing accounts and build new relationships effortlessly.
+Here are some steps to digital transformation in eCommerce:

 Author Bio: Jared Cornell is a customer-support specialist, a marketing evangelist and a book lover, associated with ProProfs Help Desk.
 Jared is passionate about customer support and loves to solve customers’ queries.
 He is always keen to develop new strategies to help customers seeking Help Desk assistance for a delightful experience.
 You can connect and engage with Jared on Twitter, Facebook, and LinkedIn.